 Small change.
 Big difference.

 These examples are for a 30-year-old retiring at age 65 with super invested in a moderate investment option.
 All figures in future dollars.
 Contributions: Savings are assumed to be added as regular, after-tax monthly contributions into a savings account.
 Any contribution limits relating to a specific savings account are ignored.
 The calculator assumes all contributions can be saved without additional tax or fees.
 Investment returns: Investment returns are assumed to be consistent for the duration of the savings period.
 Items: The costs of the everyday items are estimates and do not necessarily represent the exact cost to you if you were to give up the item, at the specified frequency, as represented in the calculator.
 The cost of each everyday item shown in the calculator is assumed to remain the same for the duration of the savings period.
 The effects of inflation on the cost of the item are ignored meaning the increase in savings is shown in today’s terms.
 Investment period: When calculating how much extra you could save, it is assumed your investment period ends at age 65.
 Source: Small changes calculator, The Association of Superannuation Funds of Australia Ltd (ASFA), www.superguru.com.au, November 2017.
 Disclaimer: This is a model, not a prediction.
 It only gives you estimates of the amount that will be saved on the basis of given assumptions.
 We cannot predict certain things that will affect your decision to save or eventual outcomes, such as movements in interest rates.
 It is not intended to be your sole source of information when making a financial decision.
 You should consider whether it is appropriate for you to get advice from a licensed financial adviser.

 Don't get caught out by contribution caps

-The Government has set limits, called contribution caps, on the amount of concessional (before tax) and non concessional contributions (after tax) you can make into super.
+The Government limits the amount of concessional (before tax) and non-concessional contributions (after tax) you can make into super.
 If you exceed these limits you may need to pay additional tax.